sentinel-hub/custom-scripts/planetary-variables/soil-water-content/soil-water-content-visualization/index.md

 Planet's SWC product provides near-daily measurements at spatial resolutions of 100 m and 1000 m.
 It is unhindered by clouds and has a long and consistent data record of more than 20 years.
 Please check [here](https://docs.sentinel-hub.com/api/latest/data/planet/soil-water-content/#available-bands) for a list of available bands.

-This script provides 4 outputs.
-The `default` output is for visualizing SWC in EO Browser.
-The `index` output is the actual value of the SWC.
-The `eobrowserStats` and `dataMask` outputs are configured to activate the statistical features in EO Browser.

 ## Description of representative images

 Soil Water Content (L band 100 m) on Sep 30th, 2023 near Hanover, Germany.